Our thoughts are powerful.

 If I had a quarter for every guy who’s told me this, I’d be a rich man.
 Maybe your wife has a critical spirit or maybe you view any form of feedback as criticism.
 Regardless of what fuels this thought in your relationship, the root of it probably was inside of you before you ever said, “I do.”
 The foundations of our identity are laid in our childhood.
 The relational dynamics of our relationship with our parents and other authority figures pave the way for how we think about ourselves.
 If those dynamics were positive, your identity foundation will serve you well.
 If those dynamics were negative (as they were for me), you have a shaky foundation for your identity and you may need to do some identity demolition and remodeling.
 It’s entirely possible that you feel confident in the business world and you don’t feel like enough at home.
 The answer isn’t leaving the relationship at home, it’s exploring what lies you’ve believed about yourself relationally for years.
 It’s digging into what you’ve used to feel good about yourself outside of God.

 Don’t walk away.
 Don’t believe the lies.
 Don’t give into feelings of hopelessness.
 Leaving isn’t the answer.
 Another relationship isn’t the answer either.

 Do have the courage to be honest.
 Do learn to speak up in a respectful way.
 Do have the humility to seek help.
 Do have the faith to believe that with God all things are possible.

 We crashed at 28 years of marriage and nearly became a statistic.
-Now we just celebrated our 37th anniversary and I’m here to tell you it was worth every investment of time, energy, and money we made to get our relationship back on track.
+Now we’re getting ready to celebrate our 39th anniversary and I’m here to tell you it was worth every investment of time, energy, and money we made to get our relationship back on track.